Media and Performance

 Documentary to Mockumentary

 This module aims to investigate the historical, social and industrial changes in Documentary production.
-The module is concerned with the development of competing theories around documentary.
-It will address conflicting definitions of documentary and mockumentary within a global marketplace and will compare and contrast the range of production strategies adopted within mainstream TV and cinematic documentary modes.
-It will build on the existing production skills from your second year, providing students with the opportunity to produce and direct a short documentary or mockumentary film.
+You will study competing theories around documentary and address conflicting definitions of documentary and mockumentary within a global marketplace.
+You will compare and contrast the range of production strategies adopted within mainstream TV and cinematic documentary modes.
+You will have the opportunity to build on the existing production skills from your second year, providing you with the opportunity to produce and direct a short documentary or mockumentary film of 5 minutes.

 Theatre Directing

-This module begins with series of classes exploring the role of the director in relation to a range of contemporary and historical scripts.
-Under close tutor guidance, you will then consider and apply appropriate theatrical methodologies in order to develop your own directorial approach.
+A series of workshop/seminar classes will initially explore the role of the director, employing a range of contemporary and historical scripts.
+Thereafter, the students will, under close tutor guidance, consider and apply appropriate theatrical vocabularies in order to develop their own directorial approaches.
 All students will be given the opportunity to lead small group work in terms of exploring and experimenting with a range of directorial approaches to both script and to performers.

 Making Performance for Social Media

 This module will explore the importance of the emerging performance and technologies associated with social media content creation.
-This is an area that uses a lot of similar skills and theories that students may already have learned in level’s 4 and 5 in modules such as: Acting for Camera, Presenting, Comedy Improvisation, Multimedia Performance, Integrated Production Skills, Programme Production.
+This is an area that uses a lot of similar skills and theories that students may already have learned in level’s 4 and 5 in modules such as: Acting for Camera, Presenting, Multimedia Performance, Integrated Production Skills, Programme Production Techniques

 The outline for the module will be divided into three sections: content and persona creation, marketing and promotion, and production techniques.
 These sections will culminate in the students creating their own ‘channel’ in their chosen social media platform.